Wyoming National Guard conducts training to support the 60th Presidential Inauguration

 |0

-This work, Wyoming National Guard conducts training to support the 60th Presidential Inauguration [Image 12 of 12], by SSG Cesar Rivas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wyoming National Guard conducts training to support the 60th Presidential Inauguration, by SSG Cesar Rivas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.